opensourcepos/opensourcepos/README.md

 Installation
 ------------

-Please **refrain from creating issues** about installation issues **before reading the FAQ and going through existing github issues**.
+Please **refrain from creating issues** about installation problems **before having read the FAQ and went through existing github issues**.
 We have a build pipeline that checks the sanity of our latest repository commit and in case the application itself is broken then our build will be as well.

 This application **can be setup in many different ways** and we only **support the ones described in the INSTALL file linked below**.